kspviswa/pyOllaMx/README.md

 ```
 This command will download the Ollama models in a known location to PyOllaMx

+> [!TIP]
+> As of PyOllaMx v0.0.4, you can download & manage ollama models right within PyOllaMx's ModelHub.
+Check the [v0.0.4 release page](https://github.com/kspviswa/pyOllaMx/releases/tag/v0.0.4) for more details

 2) Install [MlX Models from Hugging Face repo](https://huggingface.co/mlx-community).

 use hugging-face cli